7 Sins of Project Management. The First Sin: Micromanagement

 Micromanagement at some stages of development

-In some cases, the project manager may also act as a QA and BA.
+In some cases, the project manager may also take on the roles of quality assurance specialist and business analyst.
 For example, when it’s necessary to verify the results of work with numerous client’s requirements, to check project compliance with certificates, etc.

 Why remote bosses turn into ‘helicopters’